heza-ru/Steeleye-1/README.md

 ~~4.
 Can you please add search feature on the order IDs with the search bar given in the header~~

-5. Please clear the console errors and warnings.
+~~5.
+Please clear the console errors and warnings.~~

-6. When user selects an order, can you populate the Card on top of the listing component as shown in the image
+~~6.
+When user selects an order, can you populate the Card on top of the listing component as shown in the image~~

 ![alt text](dashboard.JPG)